Botanical Excursion to New England

 As with my other plant excursion pages, I describe the landscape, types of vegetation, some typical plants, and a few garden scenes.
 These images are not from one single excursion but taken over years.

-I divided this theme into several sub-pages to make downloading more manageable.
-For now I have organized these pages in a very simple way as listed below.
-At some point I hope to reorganize the plants by habitats, adding more information about the site conditions and fauna in order to outline the interrelations between all elements of each habitat.
+For now I have organized these pages by plant groups.
+At some point I hope to organize by habitats, adding more information about the site conditions and fauna in order to outline the interrelations between all elements of each habitat.

-Sorry, the following sub pages are in the make!
-Thanks for your patience.
+The following sub pages are under construction - thank you for your patience.

 Plants of New England sorted by groups: